allan-ja/conference-hebergement-repas/README.md

 ## Instructions for Development Setup

-First, let's install NodeJs and NPM.
+First, let's install NodeJs and NPM using the Node Version Manager (NVM).
+To install `nvm`, see [here](https://github.com/creationix/nvm#install-script).

+For development, we use the LTS version of node.

+    $ nvm install ---lts

+Now, you should have Node v8.X and npm v5.X installed.
+To verify, type:

+    $ node --version
+    $ nvm --version

+To run the project in development mode, `yarn` is also needed:

+    $ npm install yarn -g

-Then clone the reposisory
+Then clone the reposisory in the folder of your choice

     $ git clone https://github.com/sc15aj/conference-hebergement-repas.git